Are you looking for the best photography spots in Snowdonia?

 At low tide, the path to Penmon lighthouse is exposed, creating a nice leading line to the lighthouse.
 There is also an island not far from the shore that can be used to give a greater sense of scale to the lighthouse.

-When we saw this place in our Fotovue book, it took our minds back to the similar magical gorge we had visited in Scotland, and we can confirm it did not disappoint; it’s just as beautiful!
+When we say this place online, it took our minds back to the similar magical gorge we had visited in Scotland, and we can confirm it did not disappoint; it’s just as beautiful!

 The Fairy Glen or Ffos Anoddun in Welsh is a secluded gorge and beauty spot that lies on the Conwy River and is considered one of the prettiest spots in the area.